namittiman/InfraRed/acceptance.md

 ![](images/9_terminate_reservation.png)

-After terminating, if you do `show reservations`, you will see reduced number of reservations
+After terminating, if you do `show reservations`, you will see that reservation no longer shows up

 ![](images/4_show_reservations_after_step_9.png)

 ### Create cluster

-You can create a spark cluster by saying `start cluster` or `spin up a spark cluster`.
+You can create a cluster configured with Apache Spark, Zepellin notebook by saying `start cluster` or `spin up a spark cluster`.
 Cluster creation takes about 8 mins and once ready, you will get a Zeppelin link where you can write and run Apache Spark code.

 ![](images/3_create_cluster.png)